StefanZander/lecture_notes/kg/lecture/marp/data_graphs.md

 ---
-## Other Graph Data Models and Stores (hypergraphs / hypernodes) – TODO: add more information
+## Other Graph Data Models and Stores (hypergraphs or hypernodes)

-Labelled property graphs, property graphs, and heterogeneous/homogeneous grpahs are popular examples of graph representations.
+- Labelled property graphs, property graphs, and heterogeneous/homogeneous graphs are popular examples of graph representations.

-Other graph data models exist that use _complex nodes_ that may contain individual edges or nested graphs (sometimes called _hypernodes_).
+- Other graph data models exist that use _complex nodes_ that may contain {.smallskip}
+  - individual _edges_ or
+  - _nested graphs_ (sometimes called _hypernodes_).

-Mathematical notation of a hypergraph defines complex edges that connect sets rather than pairs of nodes.
+- Mathematical notation of a _hypergraph_ defines complex edges that _connect sets_ rather than pairs of nodes.

-Hypergraphs are thus also a special type of knowledge graph and can be converted into a simpler graph data model and vice versa.
+- Hypergraphs are thus also a special type of knowledge graph and can be converted into a simpler graph data model and vice versa.